anusha-shanbhog/anusha-shanbhog/README.md

 Hi, I am Anusha Shanbhog, a student of Computer Science and Engineering,DSCE.
 I am interested in web development and cybersecurity.
-- 🌱 I’m currently learning reactJS and basics of cybersecurity.
+- 🌱 I’m currently learning backend web development and basics of cybersecurity.
 - 💞️ I’m looking to collaborate on projects related to cybersecurity and web development.
 - 📫 You can reach me at anushapshanbhog@gmail.com
 <!---
 anusha-shanbhog/anusha-shanbhog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.